elaforge/karya/doc/overview.md

 - extract_doc - This extracts documentation and saves it as HTML.
 That includes the [global keymap](keymap.html), [builtin calls](calls.html), and [builtin scales](scales.html).

-## karya

-The [quickstart](quickstart.md.html) covers basic configuration.
-This is the closest there is to "how to do it" documentation, the rest is reference style and maybe hard to get a big picture from.

-For the purposes of documentation, there are several major layers:

-- [UI](ui.md.html) documents the visible UI.
-If Karya is a language, then the UI is the concrete syntax.

-- [Cmd](cmd.md.html) is intimately tied to the UI, since it's the way user actions on the UI get turned into score edits.

-- [Derivation](derivation.md.html) is the process of converting the UI-level score into medium-level score events.
-This is where the complexity of score interpretation is.

-- [Performance](performance.md.html) converts the medium-level score events to the low level output that can directly produce sound.
-What this is depends on the backend.
-For example, the MIDI backend converts score events to MIDI messages, while the lilypond backend converts them to a lilypond score.
-Unlike derivation, there's likely nothing user-configurable here.
-The idea is that score events are basically backend-independent, but there are various hacks due to the different capabilities of backends, and a certain amount of tangle due to instruments.
-Conceptually, an [instrument](instrument.md.html) is just a string at the derivation level, but in practice they have various attributes which affect the derivation level, e.g. a default scale, or even affect the Cmd layer by bringing custom Cmds into scope.

-- [Local](local.md.html) configuration reaches into all the layers, since you can configure all of them.
-Karya's configuration is "self-hosted", i.e. written in Haskell along with the rest of the app, so there's really no firm line between configuring it and modifying its code.
-However, there is support to make certain things easier to modify locally.